OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:49

-But Aaron and his sons made offerings on the altar of burnt offering
+However, Aaron and his sons made offerings on the altar of burnt offering
 and on the altar of incense, for all the work of the Most Holy Place,
 and to make atonement for Israel, according to all that Moses the servant of God had commanded.